 $47.00 | 247 pages | More about the Book

 Medicare is the vision and campaign promise of President John F. Kennedy to provide universal medical insurance to all aged Americans.
 His untimely death did not allow him to fulfill his promise, but President Lyndon Johnson was able to win passage of the plan in the form of amendments to the Social Security Act.
 Passed in 1965, Title VIII of the amendment established Medicare and Title IX established Medicaid.

-Medicare will pay for 20 days of a skilled nursing care facility at full cost and the difference between the amount above $114 (2005) per day and the actual cost for another 80 days.
-Private Medicare supplement insurance usually pays the 80 days of $114 per day if a person carries this insurance and the right policy form.
+Medicare will pay for 20 days of a skilled nursing care facility at full cost and the difference between $152 (2014) per day and the actual cost for another 80 days.
+Private Medicare supplement insurance usually pays the deductible of 80 days at $152 per day if a person carries this insurance and the right policy form.
 However, Medicare often stops paying before reaching the full 100 days.
 When Medicare stops, so does the supplement coverage.
 The average paid Medicare nursing home stay was 23 days in 1997, only 1/5 of the allowable time.
 Nationwide, Medicare paid 12% of nursing home receipts in 1998.

 To qualify for Medicare nursing home coverage, the individual must spend at least 3 full days in a hospital and must have a skilled nursing need and have a doctor order it.
 The transfer from a hospital must occur within a certain time period.